ikunetwork/WhitePaper/README.md

 ### How?

 IKU provides a global liquid architecture for R&D data in tokenized digital rights, leveraging a a liquid licensing protocol \(see The `RST[x] permissionlessLicense` section below\) in which all transactions are settled programmatically on-chain, as digital R&D data rights are proved through existence of smart contract provenance.
-A certain threshold of tokens is required for a provable license to such rights.
 IKU reinvents bio R&D and clinical trial markets through tokenization, providing transparent and open markets for the generation, tracking and exclusive usage of R&D data sets to accelerate access to the future of medicine.
 This will serve to provide interested parties with rapid market entry and exit abilities, reducing transaction costs, ultimately providing coordination and liquidity advantages for R&D between parties who otherwise would not know or trust each other.
 The IKU token provides value through the right to contribute to IN, and to derive fees from the IN.

 ### What are Smart Contracts?